What can I use Basker for?

 Common scenarios where organisations use Basker — productions, festivals, fundraising, blog and editorial, and more

-Basker is built around the work performing-arts and live-events organisations actually do.
+Basker is built around the work arts, culture, and live-events organisations actually do.
 The scenarios below cover the most common reasons organisations choose Basker — what it solves, and which parts of the product handle each case.

 Running a season of productions